DigiKlausur/digiklausur.github.io/_sources/usage/instructor.rst.txt

      Both servers use **LDAP as login**.

-The grading servers have `nbgrader`, `nbassignment` and other e2x softaware to support instructors managing assignments. `nbgrader` can be used to manage assignments such as creating, releasing, collectiong and grading them.
+The grading servers have `nbgrader`, `nbassignment` and other e2x software to support instructors managing assignments. `nbgrader` can be used to manage assignments such as creating, releasing, collectiong and grading them.
 However, we do not force the instructors to use nbgrader exchange.
 They can use any other tools